Jambo! We were super excited to be back at Disney’s Animal Kingdom to try an old favorite that has JUST reopened!

 Last and certainly not least was the Goof!
 Goofy came out and gave us all a good laugh.

-On the back of the card are all of the autographs since they are no longer doing them with the Character dining experiences.
+On the back of the card are all of the autographs although with the characters back to signing themselves, these cards may not be available.

 There is just something about being able to go back into these restaurants and experiences that we have missed for so long.
 It was good to be back (you know…for the second time in one day!).